jandecaluwe/urubu/doc/manual/search.md

 ```

+After building the site, there will be a functional `search.html` file in the
+top-level directory.

+The `tipuesearch.css` stylesheet also contains styling for the search box,
+which may interfere with the styling of the search box integrated in the
+navbar.
+You may want to comment that out.
+{.text-info}

 The search content
 ==================

-The searchable content itself is in a JSON object defined in the file
+The searchable content itself is a JSON object defined in the file
 `tipuesearch/tipuesearch_content.json`.
 This is where Urubu kicks in: this
 file is generated automatically.